 - Blue Cheese: With a texture like butter and rich in aroma and flavor, blue cheese adds a spicy piquancy to ground beef.
 It’s a delicious combination.

-- Hot Sauce: Adds just enough spice to get your attention, but not to over power.
+- Hot Sauce: Adds just enough spice to get your attention, but not to over-power.
 Use your favorite.
 I like Cholula, a rich, bold and medium heat sauce.
 Tabasco sauce would also be a good choice here.

+Let’s talk creamy.
 Purchase a wedge of blue cheese in the gourmet cheese section at your store.
 Here are some creamy blue cheese options.

 - Award Winning Point Reyes Blue Cheese is my absolute favorite blue cheese on earth.
 Creamy and bold in flavor, it’s perfect for melting into these burgers.